-Things are changing in Koh Tao.
-Where it has always been an exclusive divers paradise, more and more people make the trip to the island not only for the diving.
-It still is one of the cheapest places in the world to get your Open Water certification and loads of young adventurers do so, but it is not only those travelers that take a boat to Koh Tao.
-An increasingly amount of islands hoppers come to experience the laid-back vibe, to snorkel in the stunning remote bays, party on the beach or just chill out and watch incredible sunsets.
+Things are changing!
+Where the island has always been a divers paradise solely, more and more people make the trip for all the other things to do in Koh Tao.
+Diving still is big business and there are more than 100 dive schools in Koh tao.
+It still is one of the cheapest places in the world to get your Open Water certification and loads of young adventurers do so.
+But it is not only the backpackers that make a trip to Koh Tao.
+An increasing amount of Thailand islands hopping travelers come to experience the laid-back vibe, to snorkel in the stunning remote bays, drive a scooter around and Koh Tao and party on the beach or just chill out and watch incredible sunsets.

-With all these crowds coming in, the community is expanding and so are the options where to stay in Koh Tao.
-If you are planning to dive then first of all get yourself a free stay as all dive schools offer free or hugely discounted accommodation.
-If you don’t have any plans to see the underwater world and just want to roam around the island freely then there are a couple Koh Tao where to stay area’s, let me guide you through them.
+With all these crowds coming in, the community is expanding and so are the where to stay in Koh Tao accommodation options.
+If you are planning to go scuba diving then you might get yourself a free stay!
+Some dive schools offer free or hugely discounted Koh Tao accommodation.
+If you don’t have any plans to see the underwater world and just want to see the tourist spots in Koh Tao then there are a couple Koh Tao where to stay area’s, let me guide you through them.

 Where to stay in Koh Tao

 Sairee Beach is the most popular area and the place where most travellers hang out, the perfect neighborhood to meet fellow backpackers and to me the best area to stay in Koh Tao.
 The 7eleven crossing in Sairee Beach is the central point around which everything is located.
 The two narrow streets leading towards the beach are the main tourist drags with plenty options to find delicious Thai food and excellent restaurants like Barracuda and Portobello bistro.
 Here you will also find a good sushi restaurant named Oishi Kaiso and Le Petite Palace is a lovely French place serving excellent wines and food.
-Read all about this in my blog Best Restaurants In Koh tao plus best bars of course! ;) All of this and many more places to eat, drink and party you can find within 100m from the 7eleven crossing.
+Read all about this in my blog about the best restaurants In Koh tao and best bars of course! ;) All of this and many more places to eat, drink and party you can find within 100m from the 7eleven crossing.
 Evenings gets very lively and roaming around here will for sure be among your favorite things to do in Koh Tao.
-Read the 5 best things to do in Koh Tao apart from diving .
-Including viewpoints, coastal walk, hiking and unique sunset spots!

 Budget Accommodation in Sairee Beach